mhuttenlauch/sentry-cfml/readme.md

 and use as a singleton.
 Also some functions have been rewritten to use either new ColdFusion language enhancements or existing functions.

-sentry-cfml is for use with ColdFusion 2016 testing on earlier versions of ColdFusion has not been done.
+sentry-cfml is for use with Lucee 5.3.6 testing on earlier versions or Adobe ColdFusion has not been done.

 Sentry SDK Documentation
 https://docs.sentry.io/clientdev/